 Q14) Mention some of the leading benefits of using the Node.JS approach than other similar technologies?

-First of all, it is very reliable to work with and is best when it comes to saving a lot of time.
-Also, it is widely known to build network programs which are highly scalable.
+Ans) First of all, it is very reliable to work with and is best when it comes to saving a lot of time.
+Also, it is widely known to build network programs that are highly scalable.
 All the tasks can be accomplished in a fast way due to its I/O approach and in addition to this; it is capable to synchronize almost everything to get the results far beyond any imagination.
 Node.JS is also known for its excellent concurrency.
 The biggest advantage that it offers to the users is that it almost never gets blocked.

 [Related Article: In the right place at the right time - Node.JS ]